eleme/NVMAspects/README.md

 - Currently if a class has defined a method, hook this method will change it's `imp`, even if that method is implemented by it's super class.
 But this is not a big problem, you can distinguish the class by test `[self class]` in you block.
 If the class has not defined a method, you should call `class_addPlaceholderIfNoImplement` first.

-- For problem caused `forwardInvocation`, you can use this keyword to search issues in `Aspects` or `JSPatch`.
+- For problem caused by `forwardInvocation`, you can use this keyword to search issues in `Aspects` or `JSPatch`.

 ## Installation